droglenc/NCMTH107/modules/2Samplet_RevEx.md

 ----

-## Popcorn
+## Popcorn Yield by Variety
 <img src="zimgs/popcorn.jpg" alt="" class="img-right">

-Erville Redenbacher wanted to see if the number of unpopped kernels differed between yellow and white varieties of his grandpa's famous popcorn.
-To test this, he would put 100 kernels of either white or yellow popcorn into a standard air popper, pop the corn until no "pops" were heard, and then count the number of unpopped kernels.
-He tested 30 randomly selected groups of 100 kernels for both white and yellow varieties (Erville is very thorough).
-Use the results below to test, at the 10% level, Erville's hypothesis.
+A student wanted to determine if the number of unpopped kernels differed between yellow and white varieties of a famous brand of popcorn.
+To test this, he put 100 kernels of either white or yellow popcorn into a standard air popper, popped the corn until no "pops" were heard, and then counted the number of unpopped kernels.
+He tested 30 randomly selected groups of 100 kernels for both white and yellow varieties.
+Use the results below to test, at the 10% level, the student's hypothesis.

 ```
          Variable  N  Mean  Median  StDev  SE Mean